silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/04_Shortcodes.md

 Note that the `$casting` configuration here is optional - it's used in this case to allow directly calling this method from a template.
 It doesn't affect the actual shortcode functionality at all.

-[warning]
+> [!WARNING]
-Note that the `$arguments` parameter potentially contains any arbitrary key/value pairs the user has chosen to include.
+> Note that the `$arguments` parameter potentially contains any arbitrary key/value pairs the user has chosen to include.
-It is strongly recommended that you don't directly convert this array into a list of attributes for your final HTML markup as that could lead to XSS vulnerabilities in your project.
+> It is strongly recommended that you don't directly convert this array into a list of attributes for your final HTML markup
+> as that could lead to XSS vulnerabilities in your project.
+>

-If you want to use the `$arguments` parameter as a list of attributes for your final HTML markup, it is strongly recommended that you pass the array through a filter of allowed arguments using [array_filter()](https://www.php.net/manual/en/function.array-filter.php) or similar.
+> If you want to use the `$arguments` parameter as a list of attributes for your final HTML markup, it is strongly recommended that you
-[/warning]
+> pass the array through a filter of allowed arguments using [array_filter()](https://www.php.net/manual/en/function.array-filter.php)
+> or similar.

 These parameters are passed to the `parseMyShortCode` callback: